arg0naut91/muRty/README.md

 muRty
 ================

-This is a convenience package with one goal: allow users to obtain multiple solutions to the assignment problem (up to `!n`).
+This is a convenience package with one goal: enable users to obtain multiple solutions to the assignment problem (up to `!n`).

 It implements Murty's algorithm as outlined in \[1\].
 It is mostly written in `base`; for solving the assignment it uses `lpSolve`.